taljuk01/learn-kubernetes-by-doing/README.md

 **[Check icons reference](#icons-reference)**

 - Pods are constantly created and destroyed.
 This could happen for many reasons.
-For example when a pods crashes, or when bugs are fixed or new features are added to an application, etc.
+For example when a pod crashes, when bugs are fixed or new features are added to an application, etc.
 - In any case, the pod will die and a new one will get created in its place.
-When this happens **it will get assigned a new ip address**.
+When this happens **it will get assigned a new IP address**.
-- Obviously this is inconvenient because if you are communicating with that pod, you have to adjust the ip address every time the pod dies or restarts.
+- Obviously, this is inconvenient because if you are communicating with that pod, you have to adjust the IP address every time the pod dies or restarts.
-- **You need a way to reach the pods regardless of their ip address**.
+- **You need a way to reach the pods regardless of their IP address**.
 To solve this, Kubernetes introduces the concept of ```service```.
-- A service is basically an abstraction layer, that **acts as a static ip address** that defines the access to a set of pods.
+- A service is an abstraction layer, that **acts as a static IP address** that defines access to a set of pods.
 - By using a service, you don’t access pods directly through their private IP addresses.
-- Instead, **a service select all the Pods matching certain criteria** (for example, a label) and the **kube-proxy** forwards the requests to those pods.
+- Instead, **a service select all the Pods matching certain criteria** (for example, a label), and the **Kube-proxy** forwards the requests to those pods.
-- The good thing here is that **the life cycles of service and the pod are not connected** so even if the pod dies, the service and its ip address will stay up so you don't have to change that endpoint anymore.
+- The good thing here is that **the life cycles of the service and the pod are not connected** so even if the pod dies, the service and its IP address will stay up so you don't have to change that endpoint anymore.

 ### 3.3.2 - Types of Services